MicrosoftDocs/nav-content/dynamics-nav-app/reports-saving-reusing-settings.md

 ---
-title: Apply and Modify Saved Settings on Reports | Microsoft Docs
+title: Apply and Modify Saved Settings on Reports
 description: Describes using predefined options and filters to customize a report, and to generate the correct data.
 author: jswymer